 Dublin 2, D02 W773

-The FOI Act is intended to allow access to information held by public bodies which is not routinely available by other means subject to certain exemptions, procedures and time limits.
-The following information about the activities and functions of the Office is available without the need to use the FOI Act.
+The FOI Act is intended to allow access to information held by public bodies which is not routinely available by other means.
+The following information about the activities and functions of the Office is available on our website without the need to use the FOI Act.

 The Commissioner submits a report to the Oireachtas each year in relation to the Office’s activities during the previous year.
 Annual reports are available from: